gravitational/teleport/examples/chart/teleport/README.md

 - Enterprise Edition of Teleport
 - 1 instance (replica) of Teleport
-- Directory Storage with no persistent storage.
+- Directory Storage with Ephemeral storage.
 - Record ssh/k8s exec and attach session to the `emptyDir` of the Teleport pod
 - The assumed externally accessible hostname of Teleport is `teleport.example.com`
+- There are two ways you can make the Teleport Cluster externally accessible:
-- Teleport is accessible only from within your cluster.
-You need `kubectl port-forward` for external access.
-Change the Service type in `values.yaml` to options such as LoadBalancer to make it externally accessible.
+  1. Use `kubectl port-forward` for testing.
+  2. Change the Service type in `values.yaml` to an option such as LoadBalancer for a more permanent solution.
 - TLS is enabled by default on the Proxy